-LG is going full steam with its G line of devices and now a tablet joins its ranks that already has the LG Optimus G Pro and the even better G2.
+LG is going full steam with its G line of devices, and now a tablet joins the ranks of the LG Optimus G Pro and the even better G2.

-We’ve seen the amazing detail that LG is packing into its smartphones and it appears that their tablet displays are getting similar treatment.
-The G Pad’s full HD-fronted display is the first of its kind for an 8in tablet with its higher resolution 1920 x 1200 WUXGA (Widescreen Ultra Extended Graphics Array) leaving standard full-HD in the dust.
+We’ve seen the amazing detail that LG is packing into its smartphones, and it appears that their tablet displays are getting similar treatment.
+The G Pad’s full HD-fronted display is the first of its kind for an 8in tablet with its higher resolution of 1920 x 1200 WUXGA (Widescreen Ultra Extended Graphics Array), leaving standard full-HD in the dust.

-The G Pad's QPair app will play nice with other devices.
-It seamlessly integrates calls and messages from other smartphones to be viewed and replied via the G Pad.
+The G Pad's QPair app will play nice with other devices too - it seamlessly integrates calls and messages from other smartphones to be viewed and replied via the G Pad.
 It doesn't end there, as the G Pad's QMemo notes can be shared with other manufacturer's devices.